 (left) Fortress (eastern view); (right) an ancient rock-cut tomb

-Modern Tokat has developed along a south-north axis along the road leading to the bridge; in the past most of its houses were grouped around the fortress; on the southern side of the hill there is a small rock-cut tomb.
+Modern Tokat has developed along a south-north axis along the road leading to the bridge; in the past most of its houses were grouped around the fortress.

 The centre of the old town